Breach of Employment Contract | TV Edwards Solicitors

 It can be an exceptionally stressful situation when there has been an alleged breach of an employment contract, for either party.
 For you as the employee, there may be a risk of losing your job or having to pay financial compensation to your employer.

-In circumstances whereby you are accused of being in breach of your employment contract, it is important to get advice as soon as possible to understand your position.
+In circumstances where you are accused as an employee of being in breach of your employment contract, it is important to get advice as soon as possible to understand your position.
 Obtaining early advice can help to reduce the risk of further damage or liability.

 What is a restrictive covenant?

-A restrictive covenant is a clause (or set of clauses) that are incorporated into an employment contract which seeks to restrict your actions after termination of your employment with the business.
+A restrictive covenant is a clause (or set of clauses) that is incorporated into an employment contract, which seeks to restrict your actions after termination of your employment with the business.

 Restrictive covenants ordinarily fall into one of the following categories: